 A moisture-filled basement can also lead to the development of mold.
 Mold may be growing in or around your furnace area.
 When your heating system runs, it picks up the mold spores and pushes them out into your home.
 Mold has a musty, damp smell.
 Not only does it have an unpleasant odor, but it can also cause serious health problems and is an issue that should be dealt with immediately.

 If you notice a “burning” smell in your home when the furnace is running, don’t ignore it.
 This odor could indicate an electrical issue.
 Turn your furnace off and contact a heating professional immediately for assistance.

 Have pets in your home and notice an odd or unpleasant odor when the furnace is running?
 Check to be sure there isn’t pet hair or urine around the vents in each room.
 As air is pushed through your vents, it can pick up odors from your pet and disperse them out through your living space.

 If you notice a “decaying” smell when your heater is running, you may need to have your system checked for a deceased rodent.
 Additionally, a “smoking” smell could indicate that your chimney is blocked and in need of cleaning.
 This could potentially become a fire hazard, so be sure to address this problem as soon as you notice it.

 Need help maintaining your furnace?

-At Pivotal Home Solutions, we offer affordable Heating Maintenance and Heating Repair plans for homeowners.
+At Oncourse Home Solutions, we offer affordable Heating Maintenance and Heating Repair plans for homeowners.
 When you are enrolled in our plans, just call us and we will take care of the rest when it comes to an annual tune-up, or scheduling repair work.